springmeyer/travis-coredump/README.md

  - A c++ program that will crash when run leading to a core dump
  - How to programatically generate a backtrace from the coredump so you can see it in the travis logs

-See the `.travis.yml` for detailed instructions.
+See the `.travis.yml` for detailed instructions and the resulting logs at <https://travis-ci.org/springmeyer/travis-coredump/> which should show one run not crash and the other crash with a nice backtrace like.

 ### Other platforms